Introduction

 Conclusion

-Megaloblastic anaemia, or Pernicious anaemia (PA), is caused by a lack of vitamin B12 and intrinsic factors.
+Megaloblastic anaemia, or Pernicious anaemia is caused by a lack of vitamin B12 and intrinsic factors.
 Vitamin B12 injections or tablets are typically effective treatments for Pernicious anaemia.

 A doctor may advise starting with injections in case of severe Pernicious anaemia.
 Until the level of vitamin B12 in the blood rises, injections are often administered every day or every week into a muscle.
 Pernicious anaemia patients can heal, feel well and lead regular lives with the proper care and early treatment.